 Ireland’s industrial heritage is represented in the Adopt a Monument Scheme by a community from the picturesque Glenmalure County Wicklow, who applied to adopt the large nineteenth century ore crusher building at Baravore.
 It stands as a testament to the hard working miners and entrepreneurial pioneers who sought to delve into the rich natural resources that lay hidden in the valleys.

-A very successful information and storytelling evening was held in Glenmalure County Wicklow, where over 50 people from the locality came along to share stories about life in the valley in the past.
+A very successful information and storytelling evening was held in Glenmalure County Wicklow, which was organised by the Adopt a Monument team and the local group where over 50 people from the locality came along to share stories about life in the valley in the past.

 In 2016, The Adopt a Monument Scheme helped the community group to liaise with the landowners; Coillte (Irish Forestry Commission) and Wicklow County Council to help to conserve and record the building and mining complex.
 In November 2016, conservation works (funded by Wicklow County Council and Coillte) were carried out on the New Crusher Building to stabilise the walls and make the building safe for future generations.
 The work was carried out by experienced stone mason Kevin Carrigan under the direction of conservation architect Ivor McElveen.

 A celebration weekend was held in March 2017.
 This involved tours of the valley, demonstrations by the stone masons that carried out the conservation works, a small archaeological excavation of the floor of the building and children’s events.
 This successful weekend was aimed at celebrating the fantastic work that had been carried to protect the building for future generations.

 The group will turn their attention i